Fisheries Interest Relief Program

 Eligible harvesters must meet the following criteria:

-- Must provide documentation to validate debt is with an arm’s length entity (i.e. related party debt is not eligible for interest relief);
+- Must provide documentation to validate debt is with a financial institution (i.e. related party debt is not eligible for interest relief);

 - Must provide documentation to validate debt was incurred for the purpose of earning income on PEI for fishing activities.